Gareth Southgate: 2022 World Cup

-UEFA Euro 2024 and departure
+UEFA Euro 2024

 On 17 October 2023, England secured qualification to UEFA Euro 2024 with two games remaining.
 During the qualification campaign, England recorded their first home and away victories over Italy since 1977 and 1961 respectively.
 England finished top of their qualification group, as they remained unbeaten throughout the calendar year.

-During the tournament, England won Group C with 5 points, qualifying for the knock out rounds.
-Despite qualifying with a game to spare, Southgate and his team were criticised by fans and pundits, particularly after a 1–1 draw with Denmark in the second game; Southgate said that he blanked out criticism.
-A goalless draw with Slovenia in the last group game saw England top their group, but the team were booed, and Southgate was struck with objects from the crowd; he said that he understood fans' frustration but felt that the negativity was harming the players.
+During the tournament, England won Group C with 5 points out of a possible 9, qualifying for the knock out rounds with a game to spare.
+Southgate and the players were criticised after the 1–1 draw with Denmark in the second game; Southgate responded that he "blank[s] out criticism."
+After a goalless draw with Slovenia in the last group game, England topped their group.
+The team was booed, and Southgate was struck with objects from the crowd; he stated he understood fans' frustration but felt that the "negativity" was harming the players.

-In the round of 16, England beat Slovakia by equalising through a Jude Bellingham overhead kick in added time, before Harry Kane headed the winner in the first minute of extra time.
-After the game, Declan Rice said that the team were committed to each other and the manager, and Southgate said that the team were "putting plasters over things".
-England's quarter-final against Switzerland ended in a 1–1 draw before England scored all five of their attempts in the penalty shootout.
+In the round of 16, England beat Slovakia after equalising through a Jude Bellingham overhead kick in added time, before Harry Kane headed the winner in the first minute of extra time.
+England's quarter-final against Switzerland ended in a 1–1 draw before England scored all five of their attempts in the penalty shootout and progressed to the next round.
 In the post-match press conference, Southgate said "Every now and then there has to be some enjoyment in this job and if you can't enjoy that moment, the whole thing is a waste of time.
-I can't deny when [the criticism] is as personal as it has been, on a human level it's difficult but we're fighting and we're not going to stop fighting."
+I can't deny [that] when [the criticism] is as personal as it has been, on a human level it's difficult but we're fighting and we're not going to stop fighting."